RCM Constraint-Consistent Dynamic Control in Surgical Robots: Results

 \subsection{Performance validation through simulation}

-To validate the effectiveness of the proposed constraint-consistent controller (denoted \(\boldsymbol{P}\)-approach), we compare it with two state-of-the-art controllers: the projection Jacobian controller (\(\boldsymbol{Z}\)-approach, Sec.~\ref{secsec:Z-projection-approach}) and the dynamical U–K controller (Sec.~\ref{secsec:U-K-controller}).
+To validate the proposed constraint-consistent controller (\(\boldsymbol{P}\)-approach), we compare it with two representative baselines: the projection Jacobian controller (\(\boldsymbol{Z}\)-approach, Sec.~\ref{secsec:Z-projection-approach}) and the dynamical U--K controller (Sec.~\ref{secsec:U-K-controller}).

-A MuJoCo simulation environment is built with a timestep of 1\,ms. Soft objects from the MuJoCo assets are imported to mimic soft kinematic constraints, allowing partial penetration by tuning impedance factors.
-For simplicity, moving trocar conditions are omitted in simulation.
-Controller gains are tuned as follows: a) \(\boldsymbol{P}\)- and \(\boldsymbol{Z}\)-approaches are tuned for comparable tip tracking and RCM constraint satisfaction, as shown in the error plots of Fig.~\ref{fig:mujoco-sim-compared}; b) the same gains from (a) are directly applied to the U–K approach for consistency; c) derivative gains are set element-wise as \(k_{D,i} = 2\sqrt{k_{P,i}}\) for all controllers.
+A MuJoCo simulation environment is built using the same robot kinematics, tool geometry, trocar initialization, and spiral reference described in Sec.~\ref{sec:task-implementation}, with a timestep of \(1\,\mathrm{ms}\).
+To emulate non-ideal contact around the trocar region, compliant MuJoCo soft objects are introduced with tuned impedance parameters allowing limited penetration.
+For simplicity, rheonomic trocar motion is omitted in simulation and \(\boldsymbol{p}_c\) is kept fixed.
+Gains are selected such that the proposed \(\boldsymbol{P}\)-approach and the \(\boldsymbol{Z}\)-approach achieve comparable tip-tracking and RCM-regulation levels, while the same gains are applied to the U--K controller for consistency; derivative gains are set element-wise as \(k_{D,i}=2\sqrt{k_{P,i}}\).

-Compared to the \(\boldsymbol{Z}\)-approach, which shows mean absolute torque of 0.41\,Nm and peak torque of 1.10\,Nm, the proposed \(\boldsymbol{P}\)-approach consumes slightly more torque (mean 0.53\,Nm, peak 0.99\,Nm).
-However, the \(\boldsymbol{P}\)-approach produces smoother and more consistent torque trajectories, both at the joint level and in the total torque profile, since \(\boldsymbol{Z}\)-approach shows an aperiodic and jerk profile within the periodic trajectory following task, highlighting with a 11\% higher of peak torque.
-Compared to the U–K approach, both methods yield smooth torque evolution, but the proposed controller achieves significantly higher accuracy in tip tracking and RCM constraint satisfaction.
-It is also worth noting that the U–K approach, when implemented solely with the additional \(\boldsymbol{\tau}_{nic}\) term as in \cite{minelli2022torque}, exhibits instability in simulation within the selected gain range.
+Compared with the \(\boldsymbol{Z}\)-approach, the proposed \(\boldsymbol{P}\)-approach requires slightly higher mean absolute torque (0.53 vs.\ 0.41\,Nm) but yields a lower peak torque (0.99 vs.\ 1.10\,Nm) and smoother joint-torque profiles over the periodic spiral motion.
+By contrast, the \(\boldsymbol{Z}\)-approach shows more irregular torque transients despite comparable tracking and RCM regulation.
+Relative to the U--K controller, the proposed method also yields lower tip-tracking and RCM residuals in the tested gain range.
+When implemented in our setup with the selected gains, the original U--K baseline became numerically unstable if only the additional \(\boldsymbol{\tau}_{nic}\) term from~\cite{minelli2022torque} was added.